 It was such a great learning experience for me because I had NEVER tiled a thing before, and I was able to figure this out… even after so many mistakes were made!
 That means you can definitely do it as well and maybe this post will save you from making the same mistakes!

 Tiling a wall really is easy, I would say easier than tiling anything else.
 If you only have a backsplash to tile, you are even luckier!
 Lol!
-I have since tiled a floor in our bathroom and a shower floor…and they posed its own learning curves!
-Lol!
+I have since tiled a floor in our bathroom and a shower floor…and they posed their own learning curves!
 You don’t have to be as great at tiling to do a statement wall as you need to be to do a floor!
-The process is simply time consuming, but it’s not hard.
+The process is simply time-consuming, but it’s not hard.

 Don’t have time to read it all now, or need it next weekend when you are going to tile?
 PIN it for later!

-- Tile of your choice – I used subway tile from Floor and Decor…best price I could find anywhere, saved me almost $60 buying it from them instead of Home Depot. (although since I purchased it, there has been a slight increase in price I noticed) Just an FYI, Home Depot sells Daltile subway tiles and they are slightly yellow compared to the Floor and Decor!
+- Tile of your choice – I used subway tile from Floor and Decor… the best price I could find anywhere, saved me almost $60 buying it from them instead of Home Depot. (although since I purchased it, there has been a slight increase in price I noticed) Just an FYI, Home Depot sells Daltile subway tiles and they are slightly yellow compared to the Floor and Decor!

 - tile adhesive of your choice – I used a premixed thin-set from Home Depot